Falls of Neuse Area Plan Update

 On June 21, the city hosted a community workshop for the Falls of Neuse Area Plan update process.
 The workshop included a discussion of existing market, transportation, and land use analysis findings and how those factors relate to the area.
 It also included small group discussions about potential development scenarios for key sites along the corridor.
 Input from that meeting and a prior public meeting will be used to shape a set of recommendations for land uses and potential transportation and parks improvements in the corridor.

-The Falls of Neuse Area Plan update began with a project kickoff meeting on Wednesday, May 24.
+The Falls of Neuse Area Plan update began with a project kickoff meeting/workshop on Wednesday, May 24.
 Several dozen participants provided their thoughts on issues and opportunities along the corridor.
-Input provided at the event is available in the “Project Information” box at the top right of this page.

 A “Confirmation Group” – a body of 15 residents, property owners, and representatives of institutions along the corridor – has been selected by City Council.
-The Group will provide oversight of the planning process to ensure that it reflects the input of community stakeholders.
+The group will provide oversight of the planning process to ensure that it reflects the input of community stakeholders.
 The group’s orientation meeting took place on May 1.
-The first formal meeting, as well as a tour of the area with the group and project consultants, took place on May 18.
+The first formal meeting, as well as a tour of the area with the group and project consultants, took place on May 18, 2017, with subsequent meetings on June 21, June 29, August 7, November 6, January 8, 2018 and most recently November 27, 2018.
+Meeting minutes are available at the links in the “Confirmation Group” box on the right side of the page.

 Purpose of the Plan